Frankfurt Airport: Current airport

-On 6 May 1937, the Hindenburg, flying from Frankfurt to New York, exploded shortly before it was scheduled to dock at Lakehurst.
+On 6 May 1937, the Hindenburg, flying from Frankfurt to New York City, exploded shortly before it was scheduled to dock at Lakehurst.
 36 people died.
 The accident marked the end of scheduled airship traffic and the end of the airship era.

 World War II

 After the beginning of World War II in 1939, all foreign airlines left the airport, and control of air traffic was transferred to the Luftwaffe.

-The airships were dismantled and their huge hangars demolished on 6 May 1940 during conversion of the base to military use.
-Luftwaffe engineers subsequently extended the single runway, and erected hangars and other facilities for German military aircraft.
+The airships were dismantled and their huge hangars demolished on 6 May 1940 during the conversion of the base to military use.
+Luftwaffe engineers subsequently extended the single runway and erected hangars and other facilities for German military aircraft.

 On 9 May 1940, the first bombers took off to attack France.
 From August to November 1944, a concentration camp was established in Walldorf, close to the airport site, where Jewish female prisoners were forced to work for the airport.
 The Allies of World War II destroyed the runway system with airstrikes in 1944, and the Wehrmacht blew up buildings and fuel depots in 1945, shortly before the US Army took control of the airport on 25 March 1945.
 After the German Instrument of Surrender, the war in Europe ended and the US Army started to build a new temporary runway at Frankfurt Airport.
 The southern part of the airport ground was occupied to build the Rhein-Main Air Base as an Air Force Base for the United States Air Forces in Europe.

 Berlin Airlift

 In 1948, the Soviet Union blocked the Western Allies' rail and road access to the sectors of West Berlin under Allied control.
-Their aim was to force the western powers to allow the Soviet zone to start supplying Berlin with food and fuel, thereby giving the Soviets practical control over the entire city.
+Their aim was to force the Western powers to allow the Soviet zone to start supplying Berlin with food and fuel, thereby giving the Soviets practical control over the entire city.
 In response, the Western Allies organised the Berlin Airlift to carry supplies via air to the people in West Berlin.
 The airports in Frankfurt, Hamburg and Hannover were the primary bases for Allied aircraft.
 The heavy use of these so-called "Raisin Bombers" caused damage to the runway in Frankfurt and forced the US Army to build a second parallel runway.
 The airlift ended in September 1949 after the Soviet Union ended their blockade.